daniel-sarran/Job_Application_Manager/README.md

 It is not uncommon for a student to apply to hundreds of jobs in a job search.
 It is also not uncommon for an employer to take several weeks (sometimes months) to respond to a job application.

-As the number of total job applications increase, the more difficult it is for a student to recall the precise details of each application and each communication with an employer.
+As the number of total job applications increase, and further time passes, the more difficult it is for a student to recall the precise details of each application and each communication with an employer.

 Job Application Tracker streamlines information management during a job search, acting as a "CRM" (of sorts) for students.